Views

 Logistics

-Logistics activity slows as occupiers maintain caution
+Logistics activity slows in 2024 as occupiers delay decisions

 Logistics